gimesketvirtadieni/conwrap/README.md

 	// submitting an asynchronous task
 	processor.process([capturedPtr = someObjectPtr.get()](auto context)
 	{
-		// here pointer to the object can be used including for passing to any sub-sequent task
-		// waiting for this particular task to complete does not solve the problem, so flush must be used

-		// creating a new sub-sequent task
+		// creating a new task that captures the pointer provided to the current task context.getProcessorProxy()->process([=]
-		context.getProcessorProxy()->process([=]

 			// bummer